nielspeen/cubewell/README.md

 Use Three.js to initialize a 3D scene with a camera, renderer, and lighting.

-Set the camera above the pit, pointing downward, with a field of view that shows the entire pit (e.g., perspective camera with FOV 45°).

 Pit Design:

-Define the pit as a 3D grid (e.g., 5 width x 5 depth x 10 height).
+Define the pit as a 3D grid (e.g., 5 width x 5 depth x 12 height).
 Each cell is a 1x1x1 cube.

 Represent the pit internally as a 3D array, where each position is either empty or filled.

-Optionally, render the pit’s boundaries with semi-transparent walls for visual clarity.
+Render the pit’s boundaries as a neon-blue wiregrid.

 2. Generate Polycube Blocks